Hello fellow readers,

 We’ve tried to pull out many community projects in the past and they all failed to fulfill their purpose.
 Recently, on irc, some of us were discussing this matter and tried to give new ideas for a solid project.
 The main concern was that to regroup the community we needed a project that everyone could contribute, had knowledge about, and liked.
 The word “ricing” came to our minds and we started brainstorming what projects we could all work on, that would touch this subject, that would help other people, and that would, in a sense, regroup the community.

 The next few steps were about the actual implementation.
-We had a bit less users contributing to them.
+We had a bit fewer users contributing to them.

 - Design the interface using mockups